Toover/freedback/whitebook.md

 -----------------

-Before anything, Freedback is a specification and a protocol for representing and communicating feedback about anything that has a reference.
+Before anything, Freedback is a specification and a protocol for representing and communicating feedback about anything that has an identity.
 To ensure a minimal support, the Freedback project may include:

 - a library to embed in applications that desire to use Freedback